 In English l is pronounced differently if it's before a consonant or at the end of the word.
 It's normally the dental lateral approximant (Wikipedia mislabels it as alveolar) but if you pronounce a word like 'milk' your tongue probably never touches your teeth.
 I have the same feelings and the same ambivalence about this as I do about intervocalic unstressed stops.

-I haven't thought too much about accent, but there are a few rules I want to point out that are certainly for the better.
+I haven't thought too much about this, but there are a few rules I want to point out that are for the better.

-Two-syllable words are always accented on the first.
+Two-syllable words are always stressed on the first.

 Non-substantial words (

-If we don't follow these rules, a lot of ambiguity will ensue, because in lots of 2-syllable verbs the first syllable is another word.
+These rules reduce ambiguity because in lots of 2-syllable verbs the first syllable is another word.